 Who Can I Be Now?
 (1974–1976) book

 Visconti also arranged the strings for the re-recorded ‘1984’.

 Bowie left Britain in February 1974 for tax reasons, and undertook a brief promotional tour of the Netherlands arranged by RCA.
-He performed the Edison Awards, the Dutch equivalent of the Grammys, and presented with an award for Most Popular Male Vocalist.
+On 13 February he appeared at the Edison Awards, the Dutch equivalent of the Grammys, and was presented with an award for Most Popular Male Vocalist.

-He also performed ‘Rebel Rebel’ on the music show Top Pop, at the AVRO Studio in Hilversum.
+He also performed ‘Rebel Rebel’ that day on the music show Top Pop, filmed at the AVRO Studio in Hilversum.
 At the time Bowie was suffering from conjunctivitis, and wore an eyepatch during his public appearances.

 Bowie and Visconti completed the Diamond Dogs album at Studio L Ludolf, which later became Bullet Sound Studios, in the town of Nederhorst den Berg near Hilversum.
 They worked at the studio for a single day, 14 February 1974.